 Fig. 4.
 Error in position relative to two seeds can be approximated as a parallelogram.
-The area of this parallelogram depends on the angle θ .
-When θ is 90 degrees the error is minimized, however in certain regions θ is very small resulting in very large error.
+The area of this parallelogram depends on the angle $\theta$ .
+When $\theta$ is 90 degrees the error is minimized, however in certain regions $\theta$ is very small resulting in very large error.

 The seed placement has a significant effect on the amount of error in the position of a sensor.
 The error in the distance estimate from a single seed is radially symmetric.
 However, when the distances from multiple seeds are combined, the error varies depending on the position of the sensor relative to the seeds.
 In Figure 4 the concentric bands around each seed represents the uncertainty of the distance estimate from that seed; the width of the band is the expected error in the distance estimate.
 The intersection region of the two bands represents the region within which a sensor "may" exist - the larger the region, the larger the uncertainty in the position of the sensor.
 Hence the error in position of a sensor depends not only on the error in the distance estimates, but also in the position of the sensor relative to the two sources.
-Let ε be the expected error in the distance estimates from a seed, and θ be the angle \angle ASB.
+Let $\epsilon$ be the expected error in the distance estimates from a seed, and $\theta$ be the angle $\angle$ ASB.
 The overlap region between two bands can be approximated as a parallelogram.

-Theorem 1: The expected error in the position of a sensor S relative to two point sources A and B is determined by the area of the parallelogram with perpendiculars of length 2ε and internal angle θ .
-The area is $\frac{(2\epsilon)^2}{\sin\theta}$.
-The area of the parallelogram is minimized when θ is 90 degrees (square)
+Theorem 1: The expected error in the position of a sensor S relative to two point sources A and B is determined by the area of the parallelogram with perpendiculars of length $2\epsilon$ and internal angle $\theta$ .
+The area is $\frac{(2\epsilon)^2}{\sin \theta}$ .

-The area of the parallelogram is minimized when θ is 90 degrees (square) and when θ is very large or very small the bands appear to be parallel to each other resulting in very large overlaps and hence large uncertainty.
+The area of the parallelogram is minimized when $\theta$ is 90 degrees (square) and when $\theta$ is very large or very small the bands appear to be parallel to each other resulting in very large overlaps and hence large uncertainty.